 Disadvantages of Whole Life Insurance

 The fact that a whole life insurance policy has more features than plain term insurance means it’s a bit more complex, because owning something is more complex than renting it.
 (Compare owning a car to walking up to the counter and renting one.)
-But this No-Nonsense Guide will help you understand the complexities, and your life insurance advisor should be able to assist if something isn’t clear.
+But this No-Nonsense Guide will help you understand the complexities, and your life insurance agent should be able to assist if something isn’t clear.

 Whole life has higher premiums than term life in the early years, but unlike term policies where the premiums usually increase at renewal time, whole life premiums remain level.
 Also, a portion of every premium dollar you pay goes to fund the savings component of your whole life policy, which gives you real cash you can access for any reason.